Everson v. Board of Education: Dissents

-Legal scholarship

-"Wall of separation": No aid to religion

-Everson confirmed that the Supreme Court would interpret the Establishment Clause to protect against more than the establishment of a state church.
-The "wall of separation" was a principle of the founding age that prohibited any government aid to religion.
-The Establishment Clause would not allow any public spending "to support any religious activities, or institutions whatever they may be called, or whatever form they may adopt to teach or practice religion".
+Analysis

+Debate about Justice Black' historical analysis

+The historical basis of Justice Black's analysis in Everson v.
+Board of Education has been criticized for overlooking the broader history of religious establishments.
+At the time the First Amendment was adopted, establishments of religion were familiar institutions.
+Critics argue that the Court overlooked this international historical practice and focused too heavily on Virginia's rejection of Patrick Henry's assessment bill in 1785 and the subsequent adoption of Jefferson's Virginia Statute for Religious Freedom.

+Michael McConnell argues that the Court's account presents opposition to religious establishment as far more straightforward than the historical record supports.
+He points out that many Americans supported government recognition of religion and that disestablishment developed through contested debates over different models of church–state relations.
+He regards the Virginia Assessment Controversy as important but only one episode in the broader development of religious freedom.

-"Public purpose": Indirect benefit
+"Public purpose": Indirect benefits

+The Establishment Clause guarantee protects taxpayers from being forced "to support any religious activities" with public money.
 Everson upheld the constitutionality of reimbursing the students transportation costs because the program had a public welfare purpose.
 The Court said that public funds could not be used "to teach or practice religion."
 Citing Cochran v.
 Louisiana State Board of Education, Justice Black wrote that it was "too late to argue that legislation intended to facilitate the opportunity of children to get a secular education serves no public purpose".

 An "indirect benefit" to parochial schools did not make a statute with a legitimate secular purpose unconstitutional.
 The divided opinion laid the groundwork for the Lemon test which would add the primary effect and excessive entanglement criteria.